20kdc/byond-data-docs/protocol/Protocol.md

 1. Uint32LE byondVersion
 2. Uint32LE minVersion
 3. Uint32LE encryptionKeyModified
-4. Uint16LE unk (could be related to the sequence number business, CHECK THIS)
+4. Uint16LE firstSequenceNumber (this is the first sequence number)
 5. Uint32LE byondMinorVersion (note: this isn't present in v354, but I don't know which version it was added to)

 The exact details of the encryption key modification are `encryptionKeyModified = encryptionKey - ((minVersion * 0x10000) + byondVersion)`.